Current Events

 Explore homes -- and cultures -- around the world in exquisite detail

-Bottom line: Offers a delightful and accessible way for kids to learn about the world's cultures.
+Bottom Line: Offers a delightful and accessible way for kids to learn about the world's cultures.

 Thought-provoking classroom resources support diversity education

-Bottom line: It's an invaluable teacher tool to help reduce prejudice and encourage tolerance in schools, as well as within society as a whole.
+Bottom Line: It's an invaluable teacher tool to help reduce prejudice and encourage tolerance in schools, as well as within society as a whole.

 Oddizzi